jhucsf/fall2024/assign/assign02.md

 The `grayscale` transformation converts a color image to grayscale.

+The [Grayscale](#grayscale) section documents how color pixel values are converted to grayscale pixel values.

 Example images (click for full size):

 Original image | Transformed image